astynabilah/Clothes-Size-Predictor/README.md

 # Installation
 1. Clone or download the code
 2. Make sure you already have the libraries installed
+3. Run the file `train_model.py` to get pickle file
-3. Activate environment by using `Scripts\activate`, make sure the cmd folder location is in the `Clothes-Size-Predictor\astyenv` folder
+4. Activate environment by using `Scripts\activate`, make sure the cmd folder location is in the `Clothes-Size-Predictor\astyenv` folder
-4. Use command `set FLASK_APP=main.py`
+5. Use command `set FLASK_APP=main.py`
-5. Use command `flask run`
+6. Use command `flask run`